 Additional, continuous air quality monitoring in a place closer to the fenceline;

 Real time results that are available in a format that is useful for stakeholders; and

-New regulatory monitoring and reporting that gives stakeholders the information they need to assure the air quality is safe for health and recreation.
+New regulatory monitoring and reporting for stakeholders to reference so they can confirm the air quality remains safe for health and recreation.

-We'll be carrying out several projects that will further reduce odours coming from Gold Bar WWTP, while also meeting current and future odour level standards:
+We'll be carrying out several projects that will further reduce odour impacts from Gold Bar WWTP, while also meeting current and future odour level standards:

 Our commitments to you

 Odours sometimes occur at Gold Bar and are a normal part of the treatment process due to the raw wastewater that flows through the plant.
 Most of these odours are related to hydrogen sulphide gas (H2S).
 H2S levels around Gold Bar can vary based on plant activities like maintenance work or from changes in water flow due to melting snow or rain.
 Most odours at Gold Bar come from the preliminary and primary treatment buildings, with some odour coming from the solid treatment buildings.

 The safety of the public and our employees is always our number one priority.
 We are constantly monitoring air quality levels at Gold Bar to confirm our odour-control systems are working properly.